ArmourStorm/better_button/README.md

 }
 ```

 As you might have noticed, we do not need to specify whether our new system runs before or after `BButtonUpdateSet`.
 As mentioned earlier, Bevy ensures that all systems receive the events they read exactly once.
-So even if we did add our new system to the `Update` schedule without using `.after(BButtonUpdateSet)`, we can now for sure that it will not miss anything.
+So even if we did add our new system to the `Update` schedule without using `.after(BButtonUpdateSet)`, we can know for sure that it will not miss anything.

 ### 5. Conclusion